Thursday, May 30, 2024

 Tuesday, May 14, 2024

-Masque and Candles (Oil on Pressboard)
+Masque and Candles (Oil on Masonite)

 (Value Village Art Gallery Favorite)

-ANYWAY.
+ANYWAYYYYY.
 When I first found this, I was like “ugh, it’s stupid and awful” mainly because it’s a little static and a lot boring.
 But then I got to looking at the brush strokes and the subtle variations of color, on the mask at first, and then the candles and background as well and realized that this is a very very technically-proficient painting.
 I mean, I wish it wasn’t such a “blah” subject, but it’s like almost perfectly executed, color / shading / depthwise.
 The flames are humdrum but I feel like maybe they’re that way because in the context of the painting they needed to be?
 Or maybe they’re even supposed to be candle flame lightbulbs?
 My point is that the skill here is such that I really don’t care.

 There’s a quality of casual, coarse, confident and almost disdainful competence here.
 These broad brushstrokes kick all sorts of ass!
 I wish this thing were signed.
 Maybe I’ll go back tomorrow and buy it.